anujdutt9/Fashion-MNIST/README.md

 ![Output a1](Outputs/sneaker-col.png?raw=true "Output a1")

-**Check out the Accuracy with different Classifiers and their comparison on an online tool [here](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/).**
+**Check out the Accuracy with different Classifiers and their comparison using an online tool [here](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/).**